craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 ##### 2a.
 Hall of Departure
 This is the point at which servants would depart from their masters and join the forces of their host the King.

 **Egress.**
 **Worn Carpet.**

 ##### 2b.
 Entrance Hall
+This is the entrance hall to the common room.
+Minor nobles and the common folk would congregate through this hall to listen to the King of this place, supposedly.

+**Wall Detail.**

 ##### 3a.
 King's Common Room
 This is the room to which the King of this place would make his speeches and the Common folk would stand or sit and listen.
+This room is occupied by two *goblin* working the loom and three old *goblin* conversing and sitting with two *guand* in the southeast corner of the room.

 **Egress.** The doors described herein are all exactly the same.
 These doors are made of {an arid wood}, fine once, now rotted and worn with old age.
 Once, they held hinges of some metal, but now there only is a hole in the wood now.
 All of these doors are unmarked, other than their dwarven-esq filigree.

 In the southeast, the corner forms an arch that egresses the (2b).
 In the southern jutty-stone-bit's western wall, a door leads to the (4b).
 The northwestern door leads to (25).
 The northeastern door leads to (22).
 The eastern door leads to (15).

 **Furniture.** Some 30 stools made stone and wrapped in rotting furs and cloths are pushed to the edges of this chamber.
 In the center of this room, what used to be a nice circular rug is now rotted and ripped to strands.
-Four hand looms sit together in the center of this chamber.
+A iron wheel-loom stands in the center of the now-cleared space, a box of thread and yarn stands beside the loom's stone stool.

 **Chandelier.** High above, in the ceiling of the floor above, a chandelier sheds down a dim warm light.